 We maintain a future-looking view, continuously expanding our patent estate.

 We pursue a worldwide intellectual property strategy to protect our various technologies and their application.
 In brief, Bionlab´s core business is managing intangible assets and get the most benefits of it.
+For further information on patents and license agreements, don’t hesitate to get in touch with us.

 Communication – Research and development are reflected in publications and presentations of our projects and products.